You are in Beware the Wolves -> List of False Teachings

-I now present another example, the so-called “Nicene Creed” which is a widely repeated, accepted and believed statement of Christian faith/doctrine.
-The creed was first formed at the First Council of Nicaea in A.D.
-325, and has been blindly (for the most part) accepted as valid and true by most Christians ever since.
+I now present another example, the so-called “Nicene Creed,” which is a widely repeated, accepted, and believed statement of Christian faith/doctrine.
+The creed was formed at the First Council of Nicaea in A.D.
+325 and has been blindly (for the most part) accepted as valid and true by most Christians ever since.

-I had actually never heard of this creed until I came across it after I had finished the first edition of this book and was looking for ways to market it to Christians.
-One such marketer required me to accept the “Nicene Creed” by clicking a little checkbox on their website before I could submit the book to their service.
-So, I did what a Berean should do…I researched the creed, where it came from and what it says.
-It all sounded very “Biblical” (yes, even after writing this book it wasn’t immediately obvious to me there were any problems in it), but since I had become so sensitive to “false teachings” everywhere I looked in Christendom, I decided to do further research before just blindly accepting it.
+I had actually never heard of this creed until I came across it after I had finished the first edition of this book and was looking for ways to market it.
+One such marketer required me to accept the “Nicene Creed” by clicking a little checkbox on their website before I could submit the book for consideration.
+So, I did what a Berean should do…I researched the creed, where it came from, and what it says.
+It all sounded very “Biblical” (yes, even after writing this book, it wasn’t immediately obvious to me there were any problems in it), but since I had become so sensitive to “false teachings” everywhere I looked in Christendom, I decided to do further research before just blindly accepting it.
 I also, therefore, went to read and study what other trusted sources had to say on it, and lo and behold, I found I cannot simply and blindly accept the little innocuous looking creed agreement checkbox on that marketer’s site.